sharkymcdongles/pre-commit-docker-kustomize/README.md

 # pre-commit-kustomize
-pre-commit hook which runs kustomize.
+pre-commit hook that runs kustomize build against configured folders passed via args.
 This is a system hook, so you need to install the binary yourself.
 Alternatively, you can run this where kustomize already exists e.g. a gitlab-runner using an image containing a kustomize binary.

 Binary can be found here: https://github.com/kubernetes-sigs/kustomize/releases